chromaui/chromatic-docs/src/content/snapshot/font-loading.md

 ### Solution B: Point font-face declarations at static files

-If you have global `@font-face` declarations that point to a CDN in your CSS, you may need to override them in order to ensure that your snapshots are always use assets that are loaded locally.
+If you have global `@font-face` declarations that point to a CDN in your CSS, you may need to override them in order to ensure that your snapshots always use assets that are loaded locally.

 For example, you might have a font CDN referenced in your stylesheets like so.